Practice Review – Managing lipids: statins revisited

 - Learn more about how to manage patients who present with muscle symptoms while using statins, before adding or switching to ezetimibe.
 See the NPS MedicineWise SAMS Assessment Guide and Management Algorithm.

-MedicineInsight data shows that, on average, patients will trial only one statin before starting ezetimibe.
+MedicineInsight data show that, on average, patients will trial only one statin before starting ezetimibe.